saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 Person(name=Bob, age=31)
 ```

--  If a lambda just delegates to a function or property for eg. people.maxBy(Person::age)
+- If a lambda just delegates to a function or property for eg. people.maxBy(Person::age).
 - Most of the things we typically do with collections in Java (prior to Java 8) can be
-better expressed with library functions taking lambdas or member(property or method) references
+better expressed with library functions taking lambdas or member(property or method) references.

 ### Syntax for lambda expressions
 - A lambda expression is always surrounded by curly braces.
-- there are no parentheses around the arguments.
+- There are no parentheses around the arguments.
 - The arrow separates the argument list from the body of the lambda.
 - You can store a lambda expression in a variable and then treat this variable like a normal function.
 - { x: Int, y: Int -> x + y }